Plumstone Mountain Circular Walk

 - There are splendid views to the south of the county.

 - Eventually you reach a third gate beyond which the path broadens and winds to a lane.
-Turn left onto this lane which takes you into Causeway Plantation.
+Go straight ahead onto this lane which takes you into Causeway Plantation.
 The plantation has mainly Lodgepole Pine and Sitka Spruce where birds such as Long-tailed Tits, Goldcrests and Tree-Creepers are usually found as well as thousands of roosting Starlings.
 Other animals to be seen on this walk include adders, lizards, foxes, badgers and, of course, horses.

 - When you exit the plantation turn right onto a lane, then right again alongside a farmhouse and walk up a steeply sloping footpath with open country side to your left, the conifers to your right.
 Where the conifers end, climb a stile on your left, turn right into a field and then a short distance northwards, climb another stile, go through a gate, and back onto the common land south of Dudwell Mountain.